 European Union Trust List (EUTL).
-Adobe Reader and Acrobat XI (starting with 11.0.6) and DC support trusted root certificates from the European Union Trust List (EUTL) according to ETSI TS 119 6121.
+Adobe Reader and Acrobat XI (starting with 11.0.6) and DC support trusted root certificates from the European Union Trust List (EUTL) according to ETSI TS 119 612.
 The EUTL update can be controlled via Edit, Preferences, Trust Manager, Automatic European Union Approved Trusted Certificates Updates.
+The first EUTL updates were made available for download in Acrobat in 2015.
 The EUTL includes root certificates from the Trusted Lists of all EU member states according to the eIDAS framework (EU Regulation 910/2014).